SGDInstitute/apollo/content/collections/pages/mblgtacc/covid-19.md

         content:
           -
             type: text
-            text: 'Please be assured that we are continuously monitoring the recommendations from the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines based in science that best protect the most vulnerable in our community. '
+            text: 'We continue to look to findings and recommendations of the National Institutes of Health (NIH) and the Centers for Disease Control (CDC), and will follow guidelines for the conference based in science that best protect the most vulnerable in our community. '
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             marks:
               -
                 type: bold
-            text: 'For nearly every person, getting vaccinated against COVID-19 is the single-most effective means of protecting oneself and preventing severe illness and death from the disease. '
+            text: 'For nearly every person, getting vaccinated and boosted against COVID-19 is the single-most effective means of protecting oneself and preventing severe illness and death from the disease. '
           -
             type: text
-            text: 'The MBLGTACC 2022 planning team and the Institute give our highest and most emphatic recommendation that people attending in person be fully vaccinated and up to date with the latest bivalent booster unless advised otherwise by their doctor.
+            text: 'The MBLGTACC 2023 planning team and the Institute give our highest and most emphatic recommendation that people attending in person be fully vaccinated and up to date with the latest bivalent booster unless advised otherwise by their doctor.
 We are very encouraged by the reality that so many MBLGTACC attendees come from institutions and communities already covered by vaccine and booster requirements.'
       -
         type: paragraph
+        attrs:
+          textAlign: left
+          class: null
         content:
           -
             type: text
             marks:
               -
                 type: bold
-            text: 'Attendees are '
+            text: 'We '
           -
             type: text
             marks: